Case Study V: SAI Rwanda – Government action helped retention

 SAI Rwanda is a new institution.
 It was established in 1998, recruited its first 21 staff in 1999 and began operations in 2000.
 From this early stage, the SAI was committed to training and retaining a cohort of professionally qualified accountants and worked intensively to promote the importance of sound public financial management and a strong supreme audit institution across government, and the country at large.
 The SAI recruits new graduates and puts them through an intensive one-week training programme with coaching during field work by the team leader or any another experienced auditor in the team.
 At the end of every audit cycle there is a tailored refresher training depending on the level of experience and seniority.

-Since 2003, the SAI has been vested with the administrative powers to hire and promote its own staff and to set salary scales.
+Since 2003, OAG became the Supreme Audit Institution (SAI) of Rwanda, this enhanced its administrative and financial autonomy, acquired since its establishment.
+The OAG has powers to hire and promote its own staff and to set salary scales.
 However, the structure and salary scales must be discussed through consultations with the Ministry of Labour and the Ministry of Finance and Economic Planning before its final publication in the Official Gazette.
 The SAI made its case in terms of the need to increase the quantity and quality of audits and the capacity to contribute to the government’s agenda of strengthening overall management of public finances.

 In 2008, the Institute of Chartered Public Accountants of Rwanda (ICPAR) was established and an agreement struck with the Ministry of Finance who agreed to sponsor all government staff working in accounting and internal audit to help them obtain their professional qualifications.
 SAI staff also benefit from this scheme and are sponsored when they pursue their professional accountancy qualifications through ACCA, CPA and other professional courses.
 SAI Rwanda gives study leave to its staff and pays their annual subscription and exam fees (maximum twice per paper).
 Staff can attend the classes with other students from the public sector as well as private students.
 When they are offered sponsorships, staff sign a contract to remain with the SAI for at least 3 years after qualifying.